 Near the town of Soufriere, just a stone’s throw from the scenic main road, which passes through the community of Fond St. Jacques, a breathtaking waterfall gushes 50 feet over a cliff side and cascades into a pool at the center of a charmingly landscaped garden.

-Jerusalem Falls ( Hot baths)
+New Jerusalem Mineral Baths ( Hot baths)

 Beach Time – Sugar Beach